m-spangenberg/exercises_php/README.md

 Quickly deploy a Linux/Apache/MySQL/PHP stack for local testing with Docker Compose.
 Make sure to set secrets in your `.env` file before performing Docker Compose.

+NOTE: `docker-compose.yml` needs some changes to enable Composer for PHP

 ```bash
 mkdir data
 chmod -R 777 ./data